hbrc-fpga-class/peripherals/hba_gpio/README.md

 ## Example

-Assume that serial_fpga is at peripheral address 0 (slot 0) and hba_gpio is at peripheral address 1 (slot1).
 The the following command uses the "raw" bytes interface to set
 * reg0 = 0x0F   // reg_dir, all gpios are outputs
 * reg1 = 0x02   // reg_pins, gpio outputs 0x02